 The Middle Ages were a dark period of Roman history.
 The city’s influence was severely hindered by the shift of political and economic power towards the north.
-Rome was also in continual struggles: Within the city the different noble families resorted to true Machiavellian politics in order to gain the seat of power whilst on the international front the church was in continual dispute with the different emperors and rulers of Europe.
+Rome was also in continual struggles: Within the city the different noble families resorted to true Machiavellian politics in order to gain the seat of power whilst on the international front the church was in continual dispute with the different emperors and rulers of Europe

 The failing economy and the unstable system of internal rule governed by local feuds, warlords and clergy brought the population of Rome to exasperation and resulted in more than one revolt.
 In a couple of occasions the revolutionaries actually managed to set up democratic republican systems which were doomed to last no longer than a handful of years at best.
 Arnaldo da Brescia in 1143 managed to set up a republic which lasted a whole year and Cola di Rienzo two centuries later in 1347.

 Another good example is the theatre of Marcellus begun by Julius Caesar and completed by emperor Augustus by the Tiber.
 In the 13th century the Savelli family used the theatre as a fortress which they later transformed into a palace.
-The two floors of living quarters built directly on top of the arches and columns of the ancient roman theatre are easily noted.
+The two floors of living quarters built directly on top of the arches and columns of the ancient roman theatre are easily noted even today.

 In 1300 the Pope proclaimed the first holy year which, similarly to Gregory the Great’s missions some 800 years earlier, brought a great influx of pilgrims to the city of Rome and a much needed, although temporary, injection of life.